Hirogawara 広河原 – Kita-dake 北岳

 The original plan was to follow Biff Tannen’s advice and make like a tree and get out of here and watch the sunrise from Kita-dake 北岳 (3,193 metres).
 My chief concern was my tent might do the same in my absence, so I wolfed down breakfast and broke camp.
 Leaving my pack parked at the hut I made haste for the summit, a 45-minute hike away.
 Just before you reach the summit of Kita-dake there is a wonderful vantage point where Mt.
 Fuji briefly peeks through so look out for it.
 The views from the summit were equally spectacular even when shared in the company of many.

 Options from the summit include continuing onto Mt.
-Ainodake 間ノ岳 (3,189 metres) the fourth highest mountain in Japan; skirting around the craggy Happonba-no-koru 八本歯のコル back to the Kata-no-koya or returning the same way as on this hike.
+Ainodake 間ノ岳 (3,189 metres) Japan’s joint third highest peak; skirting around the craggy Happonba-no-koru 八本歯のコル back to the Kata-no-koya or returning the same way as on this hike.
 If you’re planning to stay the second night at the Shirane-oike-koya 白根御池小屋 (campsite 500 yen) there is a terrific camping spot overlooking the lake on the eastern edge.

 Day 3: When Going Down is Harder than Going Up (2.5 km)